New poll could curb Berlusconi's temptation to sink government

 However, the media magnate’s mood is volatile and he has changed his mind from one day to the next as he listens alternately to hawks and doves in his own party as well as members of his family and officials of his business empire worried about the economic fallout from renewed instability.

-In recent days, political sources have suggested the center-right leader is backing away from an immediate government crisis and elections for fear this could misfire.
+In recent days, political sources have suggested the centre-right leader is backing away from an immediate government crisis and elections for fear this could misfire.

 It also showed the populist 5-Star Movement of comedian Beppe Grillo on almost 21 percent, below his 25 percent in the February election - which shook Italy’s establishment - but enough to create another potential impasse.